7h3f0x/dotfiles/README.md

 # Dotfiles

 This is my dotfiles repository.
 Currently dotfiles are managed using `stow`.
-Dotfiles are currently being used on Kubuntu-22.04
+Dotfiles are currently being used on Kubuntu-22.04, Ubuntu 20.04 on WSL2.

 ## Installation